scottslowe/2017-itx-container-workshop/ec2-swarm/README.md

 ## Deploying the Demo Application

-1. Connect to the manager node using SSH with the command `ssh -F ssh.cfg ubuntu@<public IP of manager>`.
+1. Connect to the manager node using SSH with the command `ssh -i <Path to SSH Key file> ubuntu@<public IP of manager>`.
 You can determine the public IP of the manager node using the `ec2.py` inventory script, if necessary.

 2. While logged into the manager node, run `docker stack deploy --compose-file docker-stack.yml demo` to deploy the sample application.